Nokia files patent lawsuits against HTC, RIM

 Last week, ratings agencies Fitch and Standard & Poor's cut Nokia's credit rating to "junk" status, as the company battles falling sales as well as doubts over its product strategy.

-Nokia has one of the widest patent portfolios in the industry, along with Ericsson (ERICb.ST) and Qualcomm (QCOM.O).
-It has gone through two major legal battles in the past, first against Qualcomm and then against Apple (AAPL.O).
+Nokia has one of the widest patent portfolios in the industry, along with Ericsson and Qualcomm.
+It has gone through two major legal battles in the past, first against Qualcomm and then against Apple.

 Terms of Nokia's settlement with Apple in June 2011 were not disclosed but analysts put the figure at hundreds of millions of dollars.